April 4th, 2023

 Taking a deep breath to clear her mind, she sought out the moisture along the chain.
 There was some in the air, some on the metal.
 She reached out with her will, forcing the moisture closer together to form small crystals of ice between the chains.
 Slowly, she started to expand them within the empty spaces of the links.
 She moved her fingers about to warm them from her earlier attempt when she heard the satisfying snap as the links broke.
 The cuffs were still around her wrists, but at least now she had movement.

-Cat tried the handle on the door, as a matter of principle.
+Cat tried the handle on the door, and found it locked.
 She didn’t think it would be that easy but she had to try.
 That meant she had to get creative with whatever was in the room.
 There were no windows, as that would have also been too easy.
 Her thoughts turned the stories of Alexander the great, as she looked at the wrecked furniture.
 She could always use the Gordian knot solution if all else failed.

 Before she resorted to that, though, Cat dug through her pockets.
 She had to have something that could be of use for this.
 “Ah!
 Bingo!”
 Cat said, with a grin, pulling a bobby pin out from her pocket.
-She often had to use them to keep her hair out of her face even when she used a pony tail.
+She often had to use them to keep her hair out of her face.
 She had never been so happy to see one as she was now.

 “Carefully…Let’s see…” Cat bit at her bottom lip as she focused with the little light she had, working the bobby pin into the lock.
 It wasn’t like she had done this before, but she certainly knew the principle.
 She listened for the click, one hand constantly trying at the handle.
 The first attempt failed.
 The second wasn’t much better.
 She was about to call it quits when she felt the handle jiggle.